ryanabrego/PI-Adapter-OPC-UA-Docs/V1/PI Adapter for OPC UA overview/PI Adapter for OPC UA principles of operation.md

 | Timestamp     | DateTime  | Timestamp of the given OPC UA item value update. |
 | Value         | Based on type of incoming OPC UA value | Value of the given OPC UA item update. |

-Certain metadata are sent with each stream created.
+The OPC UA adapter sends metadata with each stream it creates.
 Metadata common for every adapter type are

 - **ComponentId**: Specifies the data source, for example _OpcUa1_
 - **ComponentType**: Specifies the type of adapter, for example _OpcUa_